raphaelvallat/yasa/README.rst

 YASA
 ====

-YASA (*Yet Another Spindle Algorithm*) is a fast and data-agnostic sleep spindles detection algorithm written in Python 3.
+YASA (*Yet Another Spindle Algorithm*) is a fast, robust, and data-agnostic sleep spindles detection algorithm written in Python 3.

 The algorithm behind YASA is largely inspired by the method described in: